touying-typ/touying/src/utils.typ

 ///
 /// Example: `#utils.cover-with-rect(fill: "red")[Hidden]`
 ///
-/// - `cover-args` are the arguments to pass to the rectangle.
+/// - cover-args (args): The arguments to pass to the rectangle.
 ///
-/// - `fill` is the color to fill the rectangle with.
+/// - fill (color): The color to fill the rectangle with.
 ///
-/// - `inline` is a boolean indicating whether the content should be displayed inline.
+/// - inline (boolean): Indicates whether the content should be displayed inline.
 Default is `true`.
 ///
-/// - `body` is the content to cover.
+/// - body (content): The content to cover.
 #let cover-with-rect(..cover-args, fill: auto, inline: true, body) = {
   if fill == auto {
     panic("`auto` fill value is not supported until typst provides utilities to" + " retrieve the current page background")